dotrosedotnet/tic-tac-toe-for-recurse-center/README.md

 ## what I'm presently distracted by

-- making the cursor fill the whole square, which is a retained mode PITA
+### making the cursor fill the whole square, which is a retained mode PITA

+before I can modify the cursor effectively I need to make sure that the grid is redrawn behind it (and the marked squares) on every move, and that the old cursor position is removed. fun! lol just a bit more than I expected